LivePersonInc/knowledge-center-archive/_release/May 2020/week-of-may-18th.md

 {: .notice}
 The new Agent App will be released initially for Android in 4 steps in Q2 and Q3.
 In Q4 it will be released for IOS and replace the existing IOS Agent App.

+For more information on the Agent App Android Version, please see the Android [user guide](https://knowledge.liveperson.com/agent-manager-workspace-agent-app-android-user-guide.html)

 ## Post conversation survey bots
 ### Type: New functionality (Conversation Builder)